 - Brushing your arms on your inner thighs, forcefully extend your knees and hips to accelerate the kettlebell up.
 Keep your arms straight while you project the kettlebell up and away from your body.

 - At the top position, the kettlebell should be nearly straight above your head and slightly facing slightly forward (there is some contention on this; some people say the kettlebell should be facing completely skyward, but I was always taught to have it point slightly forward so if for some reason you loose control, it would fall in front of you, not behind you).

 - Absorb the kettlebell weight as it follows the same path back to the starting position.
 Make sure to keep your arms straight the entire time.

 - Repeat immediately!

 Want to see a kettlebell swing in action?
-Here’s a short video demonstration of a two-handed kettlebell swing:
+Here’s a short video on how to do a two-handed kettlebell swing:

 Pretty awesome, right?
-Now you can see why I include kettlebell swings in so many of the 12 Minute Athlete workouts… they’re an incredibly effective (and fun) exercise.
+Now you can see why we include kettlebell swings in so many of the 12 Minute Athlete workouts… they’re an incredibly effective (and fun) exercise.

 Feeling extra adventurous?
 Try a kettlebell swing using just one arm at a time… it’ll build extra balance and force you to use your core even more to stabilize yourself.

 No kettlebell at home or at your gym?
-That’s ok, you can still get many of the benefits of a kettlebell swing by swinging a sandbag, a dumbell, or even a duffle bag full of heavy stuff (just make sure it’s not to big that it hits the ground every time).
+That’s OK, you can still get many of the benefits of a kettlebell swing by swinging a sandbag, a dumbbell, or even a duffle bag full of heavy stuff (just make sure it’s not to big that it hits the ground every time).